On Deformation Theory in Higher Logarithmic Geometry: Introduction

 \subsection{Future perspectives}

-We hope to see theories of log structures that allow for ${\Bbb E}_n$-ring spectra and different choices of ``graded ${\Bbb E}_{\infty}$-spaces'' developed in the future, in which case we expect the results herein to provide a solid blueprint of a log variant of Lurie's more general \'etale rigidity statement \cite[Theorem 7.5.0.6]{Lur17}.
+In forthcoming work, Rognes--Sagave--Schlichtkrull use an $\infty$-categorical definition of log ring spectra that generalizes the notion used in \cites{RSS15, RSS18}.
+We strongly expect that the present results are valid in this model-independent setup, and that the results herein to provide a solid blueprint of a log variant of Lurie's more general \'etale rigidity statement \cite[Theorem 7.5.0.6]{Lur17}.
 In these contexts, there are occasionally other interesting towers that arise from square-zero extensions to consider; for example, there is a tower of ${\rm MU}$-modules relating the truncated Brown--Peterson spectra $BP \langle n \rangle$ and $BP \langle n - 1 \rangle$ \cite[Proposition 2.6.2, Proof of Theorem 2.0.6]{HW22}.
 The heuristics of \cite[Remark 9.8]{BLPO23} (based on \cite{SS19} and \cite{HW22}) suggest that $BP\langle n \rangle$ should admit a well-behaved log structure generated by $v_n$.
 The analogs of our results in that context, then, would uniquely determine log \'etale extensions of $BP \langle n \rangle$ from an extension of $BP \langle n - 1 \rangle$.
 This would provide additional structure to the root adjunctions $BP\langle n \rangle[\sqrt[p - 1]{v_n}]$ considered by Ausoni--Bayındır--Moulinos \cite{ABM23}.

 In \cite[Remark 9.8]{BLPO23} we motivate the necessity of a theory of \emph{spectral log geometry}.
 In analogy with the theory developed in \cite{SAG}, we expect that the results of this paper will serve as an important technical tool for the development of such a theory.